canjs/canjs/index.md

 When an element is removed from the page, a 'destroyed' event should be triggered on the event.
 This is used to teardown event handlers in can.Control.

+## Use with other libraries

+CanJS can be used with libraries other than jQuery.

+### Implementing another library

 ## Examples